Exscientia/abodybuilder3/README.md

 The bash script `download.sh` will download and extract data and model weights into appropriate directories.

+## Notebook example

+A simple example of using the model is given in `notebooks/example.ipynb`.

 ## Filter and split data

 The repo comes with pre-specified data filtering (specified in `data/filters.csv`) and